-Lay Pastoral Leaders are lay people called, formed and then endorsed by Cardinal John Dew for Lay Pastoral Leadership Ministry.
+Lay Pastoral Leaders are qualified lay people having been called, formed and then endorsed by Cardinal John Dew for Lay Pastoral Leadership Ministry.

 Lumen Gentium #33 provides that ‘the laity can also be called in various ways to a more direct form of cooperation in the apostolate of the hierarchy’, and ‘lay (people) have the capacity to be deputed by the hierarchy to exercise certain church functions for a spiritual purpose’; and